Fire at Indonesian oil depot kills 17; thousands evacuated

 “There must be an operational evaluation in the future.
 I’ll continue to monitor this case,” Thohir said in a video statement.

-Fahmi Radhi, an energy analyst, urged Pertamina and the government to immediately move the depot away from the nearby community settlements.
+Fahmi Radhi, an energy analyst from Gajah Mada University, urged Pertamina and the government to immediately move the depot away from the nearby community settlements.

 “Pertamina has been negligent by not using international standard security systems,” he said in an interview with KOMPAS TV.
 He said that since the 2014 fire there had been no efforts to put such a system in place and that regular inspections should be conducted to avoid future fires.